BlenderBricks/EpicFigRig/README.md

 - Fixed issue when rigging mutiple minifigures with capes in one blend file where cape would be parented to the wrong fig

 - Updated the naming system for better organization

+# Taking a Break, Updates will resume Monthly on May 15th - JabLab